neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param str name: Filter jobs by :attr:`~JobDescription.name` (exact match).

-                       Empty string means that no filter is applied (default).
+                       Empty string or ``None`` means that no filter is applied (default).

-      :param str name: Filter jobs by :attr:`~JobDescription.tags`.
-Retrieves all jobs submitted with at least one tag from the specified list.
+      :param ~typing.Sequence[str] tags: filter jobs by :attr:`~JobDescription.tags`.

+                                         Retrieves only jobs submitted with all tags from the specified list.

                                          Empty list means that no filter is applied (default).

       :param ~typing.Iterable[str] owners: filter jobs by their owners.